qbnetworks/.github/profile/README.md

 ## Our approach to sponsors and partners

 We ofcourse like to be partners with sponsors or other organizations that who want to get in touch with us.
 But our choice is "Free Software Business Model" and we only accept organizations for sponsorship who will write Free Software with us.
-And also we only accept organizations that we can give to technical support and other Free Software services.
+And also we only accept organizations that we can give technical support and other Free Software services to them...

 Thanks for your understanding.